Tropical methods for building real space sextics with totally real tritangent planes: Preliminaries: tropical tritangent curves and lifting methods

-As was mentioned in~\autoref{sec:introduction}, any smooth space sextic is the complete intersection of a (unique) smooth quadric surface $Q$ and a smooth cubic one.
-The surface $Q$ is determined by a non-zero symmetric non-singular bilinear form in $\K^4$.
+As was mentioned in~\autoref{sec:introduction}, any smooth space sextic $C$ is the complete intersection of a unique quadric surface $Q$ and a smooth cubic one~\cite[page 118]{ACGH1}.
+Throughout, we assume the surface $Q$ is smooth.
+In particular, $Q$ is determined by a non-zero symmetric non-singular bilinear form in $\K^4$.
 Since $\charF \K \neq 2$, this form can be diagonalized over $\K$ through Sylverster's Law of Inertia~\cite[\S 10.2, Theorem 3]{hoff.kun:04}.
 This allows us to assume that, after base change, $Q$ is the Segre quadric $Q = V(x_0x_1-x_2x_3) \subseteq \pr^3$, which is isomorphic to $\pr^1\times \pr^1$ under the Segre embedding.

 Pulling back $C$ via this embedding yields a curve in $\pr^1\times \pr^1$ of bidegrees $(3,3)$ defined by some